azillion/alexzillion.com/src/content/blog/when-code-is-cheap.md

 - can i define a problem in a way that survives contact with users?
 - can i set constraints others can execute, including ai?
-- can i predict failure modes before they happen?
+- can i swap components without collapse when the landscape shifts?
-- what revenue line or risk class does this work touch?
-- can i recognize when my current approach is dying and kill it first?
+- can i recognize when my current approach is dying and move off it first?
 - what's my internal cycle time vs customer adoption cycle time?

 if the answer to most of these is solid, i think you're fine. maybe better off than before. if you can't answer them, the gap is going to widen.